How to answer the call to "turn crisis into opportunity"? in India's highway construction sector

 Information in the construction industry is very asset-heavy.
 Yet, it must move with agility across teams and stakeholders.
 Time loss owing to incomplete information sharing or loss of information during the exchange process can lead to significant project delays.
 Gaps in information between teams can cause clashes.
 Clashes mean rework and delays.
 And each delay has a cost impact.

 Technologies such as BIM accelerate project progress by enabling transparent collaboration and complete project monitoring during the project execution phase.
-Report of the actual project status, delays, and potential catch up plans are all detailed out and ensures proactive risk mitigation.
+Report of the actual project status, delays, and potential catch-up plans are all detailed out and ensure proactive risk mitigation.
 Better communication between different teams and divisions, visual communication of project parameters and ongoing progress, and proactive identification of sequencing or phasing issues help drive better-aligned efforts.

 As we progress through a project, the variables tend to change as well.
 Timelines can get updated, material procurement might get delayed, the design could change…when it comes to construction, nothing can be set in stone (or concrete) given the vast number of stakeholders, departments, and teams involved.
 The construction industry will have to become more agile to accommodate these changes easily so that project timelines can be met and financial losses capped.